The Super Bowl prop bet universe has evolved. Amid the myriad of unique offerings, however, one thing has remained constant.

 Gatorade Color Super Bowl Best Bet

-Color of 1st Gatorade Poured on Winning Head Coach: Yellow/Green (+150)
+Color of Gatorade First Poured On Winning Coach: Orange (+500)

 Where can I bet the Super Bowl Gatorade Color?